Solid Waste Utility rolls out new cart sizes and revised rates

 The Solid Waste Utility also operates the West Central Landfill on Clear Creek Road, which is owned by the County of Shasta.
 This is where all of the City of Redding's solid waste is transported.
 The landfill accepts commercial and residential solid waste from everywhere in Shasta County.
-See our Holiday Calendar for information on changes to your collection days.
+Use the Collection Schedule page to view our Holiday Calendar for information on changes to your collection days.

 The Solid Waste Utility provides the following residential collection services:

 Why were utility rates recently adjusted?

 The rate increases will provide funding for resources needed to invest in the operation, maintenance, and rehabilitation of the utilities.
 See the City Council Presentation from September 2016 for more information.